 You must avoid settling with the insurance company or accepting a lump sum settlement, as these often fail to consider future medical expenses.
 Your attorney will ensure you are compensated for your medical expenses in their entirety, which includes the cost of any future healthcare expenses related to your injury.

 When you’ve been seriously injured and your medical expenses are mounting, you have the right to be compensated for every loss.
 Get help recovering everything that’s rightfully yours.
-Contact a dedicated Illinois personal injury lawyer at Staver Accident Injury Lawyers, P.C.
+Contact a dedicated no win no fee personal injury lawyer at Staver Accident Injury Lawyers, P.C.